 Metaphors include a lot of old, redundant and hackneyed expressions so they can sound very old-fashioned or even clichéd.

 Most similes are fixed expressions, which is hardly being creative when it comes to writing.
-Trying to create new expressions is very difficult, and usually sound clumsy.
+Trying to create new expressions is very difficult, and they usually sound clumsy.

 But as with everything in our language, all things are subject to change and progress.
 So try, but be very careful.